Apidog Docs

 Once you have set up your test scenario in Apidog, you can start populating it with requests.
 There are several ways to add requests, each tailored to different needs and flexibility:

-Requests linked to the endpoint spec—These requests could be updated as the endpoint specification changes:
+These requests could be updated as the endpoint specification changes:

-Import from endpoint spec#
+Import from Endpoint Spec#

 You can import endpoint specs from the current project as steps in the test scenario.
 There are two modes when importing endpoints: "Manual" and "Automated."
 For more detailed instructions, please refer to Sync data from endpoints/endpoint cases.

-Manual
+Manual Mode

 In "Manual" mode, modifications to the endpoint documentation within the project do not have an immediate impact on the endpoints in the test steps.
 Synchronization of test data only occurs when testers activate the "Manual" button.
 It is important to note that alterations made to the test step data will not update the endpoint documentation, even when clicking for "Manual Sync".
 Instead, clicking this button enables the test scenarios to retrieve information from the endpoint documentation for synchronization purposes.

-Automated
+Automated Mode

 In the "Automated" mode, any changes in the endpoint documentation within the project will be updated synchronously in the test steps.